HannahReinbolt/Pet_Game_Website/README.txt

 After init.bat has finished running it will leave 4 processes up: your default browser, a call to node.js ("LocalServer"), the mysql service ("mysql"), and the apache service ("apache").
-Just terminate those with the red X button whe you're finished.
+Just terminate those with the red X button when you're finished.